Pediatric early warning signs: Development of pediatric early warning score

 Early recognition and appropriate intervention are equally important in children and may prevent the need for admission to intensive care.
 Since children seem relatively unaffected until shortly before respiratory failure and cardiac arrest, Monaghan and a group of associates were interested in developing an early warning score system to help nurses assess pediatric patients objectively and improve mortality rates with timely recognition and treatment.
 They interviewed staff, reviewed MEWS, and conducted research regarding pediatric clinical conditions and markers used to judge severity.
 Clinical parameters had to be carefully considered due to the uniqueness of the population.
 For instance, adult systems use blood pressure as one of the main predictors of decline, however, as described, in children hypotension is considered a late sign of shock and multi-system organ failure.
 Low blood pressure then is a pre-morbid sign and potentially too late for optimum outcomes.
 The goal was to create an easy-to-use and impartial system that improved outcomes.

-Monaghan and his multidisciplinary team created what is referred to as PEWS, Pediatric Early Warning Signs.
+Monaghan and his multidisciplinary team created what is referred to as PEWS, pediatric early warning signs.
 Although still in its early years of use, it is now a standard practice in most hospitals and has already shown to identify children who need a higher level of care, decrease code blue incidents, and improve staff communication and patient safety.
 In other words, children showing signs of clinical decline are assessed by appropriate medical and nursing staff and receive optimum care during their acute episode.

 Pediatric assessment

-Normal Vital Range
+Normal vital range

-Pediatric patients' -- infancy to adolescence—vital parameters vary by each age group and are different than an adult's healthy range.
+Pediatric patients' vital parameters vary by each age group and are different than an adult's healthy range.
 When reviewing vital signs in each of the age groups, be alert for significant changes and compare with normal values for each of the signs.
 For best results, when taking vital signs of infants, respirations are counted first before the infant is disturbed, the pulse next, temperature, and then blood pressure last.